cloudstead/wordland/README.md

 Prizes and free stuff.

-## Special Game Mechanics for Infinite Boards

-Infinite-sized boards present both challenges and opportunities.

-One big challenge is that it is impossible to visualizing the entire board.

-A "map view" shows some sizable portion of it; players can move the map view around to see big areas of the game.

 ### Player Avatar
 Every player has a "player" avatar on the board.
 Players can interact when they are near.

 Players could have stats/attributes and this could evolve into a full-on MMORPG....

+### Structures and Terrain
+Not every tile has to have a letter.
+* Some tiles could be designated "public spaces", permanently blank and not claimable by any player.
+* Some tiles could be "walls" that separate different places on the board, and cannot be occupied by a player avatar.
+* Some tiles could be "water" or "lava" that cannot be occupied by a player avatar (or you take damage when you step there).

+Different areas of the board could also have different shading to indicate different types of terrain.
+* Swamp would have a slight green shade.
+The letter distribution in the swamp is much harder than outside it
+* Beach would have a slight brown shade.
+The letter distribution in the swamp is easier than outside it

 ### Challenge Areas
 Portions of the board can be set aside as challenge areas for special games, or other special events

+### Map View for Large Boards

+Large and infinite-sized boards present a big challenge: it's impossible to visualize the entire board.
+So, we have a "map view" shows some sizable portion of it.
+Players can move the map view around to see big areas of the game.